kibook/s1kd-tools/s1kd-transform/README.md

 NAME
 ====

-s1kd-transform - Apply XSL transformations to data modules
+s1kd-transform - Apply XSL transformations to CSDB objects

 SYNOPSIS
 ========

-    s1kd-transform [-s <stylesheet> ...] [-o <file>] [-ifh?] [<data module> ...]
+    s1kd-transform [-s <stylesheet> ...] [-o <file>] [-ifh?] [<object> ...]

 DESCRIPTION
 ===========

-Applies an XSLT stylesheet to S1000D data modules.
-The DTD of any specified data modules is preserved in the resulting output.
+Applies an XSLT stylesheet to S1000D CSDB objects.
+The DTD of any specified objects is preserved in the resulting output, which leaves external entities such as ICN references intact.

 OPTIONS
 =======

 -f
-Overwrite the specified data module(s) instead of writing to stdout.
+Overwrite the specified CSDB object(s) instead of writing to stdout.

 -h -?
 Show usage message.